davidjb/davidjb.github.com/content/pages/about.rst

 I'm extremely passionate about many things, just don't ask me what they are because there are just so many.
-In particular, I'm passionate about technology (see above), the environment and reducing human impact, finances responsibility, travel, cooking (particularly Mexican food), fine rums and in general, making the world a better and more sustainable place for generations to come.
+In particular, I'm passionate about technology (see above), the environment and reducing human impact, finances responsibility, travel, photography, cooking (particularly Mexican food), fine Caribbean rums and in general, making the world a better and more sustainable place for generations to come.

 I'm a member of `Save the Rhino International
 <https://www.savetherhino.org>`_, partially because of the great work that